 Fox: Inconvenient bodies and other sense-pectives (2025)

-In England, how (and who) takes care of nature is usually rooted in the perspective of a ‘normative’ body.
-Knowledge from disabled bodies or bodies that sense differently are often overlooked or not taken seriously.
-Further still, language around what nature should be and how it should look can sometimes reinforce harmful and ableist attitudes.
-As attitudes to disability and sensory difference become more hostile in the UK, it’s more important than ever to surface these hidden and suppressed perspectives.
-My encounters with the fox, an animal that is often regarded as out-of-place, pesky and inconvenient have offered a helpful and unique lens to think through some of these ideas and understand how the practice of conservation could be enhanced and diversified by including other sensory perspectives.
-Developed with precious input from London National Park City Rangers, come and explore what we’ve found in an exploratory and interactive exhibition.
+In England, how nature is taken care of (and who takes care of it) is usually rooted in the perspective of a ‘normative’ body.
+Knowledge from disabled and other bodies that sense differently are overlooked whilst attitudes to conserving nature often reinforce harmful ableist logics.
+My encounters with the fox, an animal that is often regarded as an out-of-place, inconvenient, wayward, mangy, scrounger have offered a helpful and oblique lens to think through some of these ideas and understand how the practice of conservation could be enhanced and diversified by bodies that navigate the world differently.